w5xd/PacketRainGauge/README.md

 </ul>

 <h3>PCB considerations</h3>
 Mount the Arduino directly to the PCB without headers.
-Its important to
+Its important to:
 <ul>
 <li>center the Arduino on its holes in order to clear the I2C resistors mounted as above.
 <li>minimize the solder bumps on the bottom side of the PCB so the assembly will later